 Service Systems Strengthening and Social Accountability Approach (4SA)

 CARE is continuing its journey to influence systemic change in and beyond the communities where we work as part of our vision for 2030 through an approach called service system strengthening and social accountability (known as 4SA).
-Through 4SA, we aim to strengthen and transform structures and institutions to deliver services in ways that are accountable, equitable, inclusive, and effective.
+Through 4SA, we will strengthen and change structures and institutions to deliver services in ways that are accountable, equal, and effective.

 Background